SASlabgroup/SWIFT-codes/Documents/readme.txt

 SWIFT.airtempstddev: standard deviation of air temperature, in deg C

+SWIFT.airpres: air pressure at 1 m height above the wave-following surface

+SWIFT.airpresstddev: standard deviation of air pressure at 1 m height above the wave-following surface

 SWIFT.sigwaveheight: significant wave height, in meters

 SWIFT.peakwaveperiod: peak of period orbital velocity spectra (note convention is usually wave height spectrum)

-SWIFT.peakwavedirT: wind direction, in degrees FROM North
+SWIFT.peakwavedirT: wave direction at peak of wave energy spectra, in degrees FROM North

 SWIFT.wavespectra.energy: wave energy spectral density, in m^2/Hz, as a function of frequency.
 Note that this is derived from orbital motions and is thus insensitive to low-energy swell conditions.
 The technique is best suited to measuring short wind waves.